modelscope/DiffSynth-Engine/docs/tutorial.md

 Please note that if some necessary modules, like text encoders, are missing from a model repository, the pipeline will automatically download the required files.

-#### Detailed Parameters(Qwen-Image)
+### Detailed Parameters(Qwen-Image)

 In the image generation pipeline `pipe`, we can use the following parameters for fine-grained control:

 * `prompt`: The prompt, used to describe the content of the generated image, It supports multiple languages (Chinese, English, Japanese, etc.), e.g., “一只猫” (Chinese), "a cat" (English), or "庭を走る猫" (Japanese).
-* `negative_prompt`：The negative prompt, used to describe content you do not want in the image, it defaults to a single space character (not an empty string), e.g., "ugly".
+* `negative_prompt`: The negative prompt, used to describe content you do not want in the image, it defaults to a single space character (not an empty string), e.g., "ugly".
-* `cfg_scale`：The guidance scale for [Classifier-Free Guidance](https://arxiv.org/abs/2207.12598).
+* `cfg_scale`: The guidance scale for [Classifier-Free Guidance](https://arxiv.org/abs/2207.12598).
 A larger value usually results in stronger correlation between the text and the image but reduces the diversity of the generated content.
 * `height`: Image height.
 * `width`: Image width.
 * `num_inference_steps`: The number of inference steps.
 Generally, more steps lead to longer computation time but higher image quality.
 * `seed`: The random seed.
 A fixed seed ensures reproducible results.

 ### Image Generation